-Thermal Ablation Therapy and Other Ablative Therapies
+Thermal Ablation Therapy

 Ablation treatment is an emerging treatment option for cancer patients.
 Ablation uses extreme temperatures to destroy tumors or alleviate blockages and other symptoms.
 It is a minimally invasive procedure that has become common since the advent of modern imaging in the 1990s.
 Ablative therapies include radiofrequency (RF) ablation, microwave ablation and cryotherapy.